klis87/django-cloudinary-storage/README.md

 ```
 $ pip install django-cloudinary-storage[video]
 ```
-which will install [python-magic](https://github.com/ahupp/python-magic) for uploaded video validation.
+which will additionally install [python-magic](https://github.com/ahupp/python-magic) for uploaded video validation.

 Also, in case you use Django `ImageField`, make sure you have Pillow installed:
 ```
 $ pip install Pillow
 ```

-Once you have done that, add cloudinary_storage to you installed apps in your `settings.py`:
+Once you have done that, add `cloudinary` and `cloudinary_storage` to you installed apps in your `settings.py`:
 ```python
 INSTALLED_APPS = [
     # ...